kvt0012/ViCLEVR/README.md

-# ViCLEVR: A Visual Reasoning Dataset for Visual Question Answering in Vietnamesee
+# ViCLEVR: A Visual Reasoning Dataset and Hybrid Multimodal Fusion Model for Visual Question Answering in Vietnamese

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54) 	![PyTorch](https://img.shields.io/badge/PyTorch-%23EE4C2C.svg?style=for-the-badge&logo=PyTorch&logoColor=white)

-- This repository is a implementation of the framework for a visual question answering.
+- This repository is a implementation of the framework PhoViT for a Vietnamese visual question answering.

 - In this work, we are also releasing a dataset for visual reasoning.
-The dataset is provided in folder [COVID_data](hhttps://github.com/kvt0012/ViCLEVR/tree/main/data/COVID) in this repository.
+The dataset is provided in folder [data](hhttps://github.com/kvt0012/ViCLEVR/tree/main/data) in this repository.
 More details about dataset are provided below.

 <!-- <!-- *Paper*: []() -->
 #### Citation